tgvashworth/distra/README.md

 * Node
 * npm

-Clone the repository, tho it may be an npm module at some point.
+Clone the repository (tho it may be an npm module at some point)

 ```bash
 git clone git://github.com/phuu/distra.git